Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising: Floors in First Price Auctions

 \section{Floors in First Price Auctions}

 In this section we review the basic elements of an auction in online advertising, and discuss how floors may change the bidding behavior of the buyers, known as Demand Side Platforms (DSPs), increasing platform's revenue.
+DSPs are demand aggregators that bid on behalf of their advertiser clients.

 We use Figure~\ref{fig::ssp_auction} to illustrate how auctions work depending on how the winner and clearing price are determined: Second vs First price rules.
-As depicted in the figure, imagine that a user visits the yahoo mail property.
+As depicted in the figure, imagine that a user visits the Yahoo mail property.
 His visit triggers an auction to display an advertisement.
-The Yahoo Exchange manages the auction and sends bid requests to the Demand Side Platforms (DSPs).
-DSPs are demand aggregators that bid on behalf of their advertiser clients.
+The Exchange manages the auction and sends bid requests to the Demand Side Platforms (DSPs).
 In our example we have two potential bidders: DSP-A and DSP-B. The request has information that helps potential buyers to value the inventory opportunity and find the most appropriate advertisement.
-For instance, it contains a bcookie identifier that helps DSPs to match the visitor with their user profile databases.
-It may also include details about the browser (e.g. Chrome, Safari, Edge), device, URL, time of the day, etc. Moreover, the bid request also contains the reserve price for that inventory opportunity (denoted as $floor$ in Figure~\ref{fig::ssp_auction}).
-As mentioned above, the floor is the minimum bid that Yahoo are willing to accept for the opportunity.
+For instance, it may contain a cookie or device identifiers that help DSPs to match the visitor with their user profile databases.
+It may also include details about the browser (e.g. Chrome, Safari, Edge), URL, permitted advertisement size, time of the day, etc. Moreover, the bid request also contains the reserve price for that inventory opportunity (denoted as $floor$ in Figure~\ref{fig::ssp_auction}).
+As mentioned above, the floor is the minimum bid that a seller is willing to accept for the opportunity.
 Bidders evaluate the ad request, match the attached information with their own data sets, determine the value of the inventory opportunity, find an appropriate advertisement, and finally submit a bid.
 Assume that DSP-A values the request at \$1 ($V_A=\$1$) and DSP-B at \$3 ($V_B=\$3$).
 This valuation corresponds to the maximum amount that a potential buyer is willing to pay for the opportunity.
-Given the valuation, buyers decide how much they are going to bid: DSP-A's bid is denoted as $b_A$ and DSP-B's bid as $b_B$.
+Given the valuation, DSPs decide how much they are going to bid: DSP-A's bid is denoted as $b_A$ and DSP-B's bid as $b_B$.